-The field of criminal justice is an ever-evolving world, as it should be.
-This evolution enables greater protection of citizens and instills a better grasp on legal cases and rulings.
-As new techniques, advances, and technology are invented, they must be implemented into the field to continue to progress.
-The interest in utilizing technological advancements in criminal justice enables criminal justice workers — police, judges, lawyers, and the like — to use, understand, and benefit from the newest technology.
+The field of criminal justice is always evolving in terms of technology, as it should be.
+This evolution enables greater protection of citizens and instills a better grasp of legal cases and rulings.
+As new technology is developed, criminal justice professionals look for ways to implement it in the field, laboratories, legal offices, and courtrooms.
+The interest in utilizing the latest technology in criminal justice enables police officers, forensic investigators, judges, lawyers, and researchers to use, understand, and benefit from these advancements.

-Students who are considering a position in the field or who are currently studying in a criminal justice program need to research these advances that take place in order to have a firm understanding of the direction the field is taking.
-Let’s take a look at some recent technological advancements, and the outcomes:
+Students who are considering a criminal justice career should stay up-to-date with advances that take place in their future field in order to have a firm understanding of the direction their careers may be taking.
+Let’s take a look at some recent advancements and their outcomes:

-Best of all, scientists have the ability to access and test DNA samples from crimes of the past, as long as there is physical evidence available.
+Forensic scientists now have the ability to access and test DNA samples from “cold case” criminal investigation files as long as there is physical evidence available.
 Amazingly enough, scientists can solve a decade-old crime and still absolve the innocent person who wrongfully served prison time.
 In 2019, Dutch scientists announced a method that would allow investigators to extract DNA evidence from spent bullet casings, something previously thought to have been impossible to accomplish.